Quutti/aws-serverless-event-sourcing-poc/readme.md

 # AWS Serverless Event Sourcing POC
 A proof-of-concept for building a event sourcing stuff on top of AWS Serverless platform.

-Application consists of a simple API Gateway with two endpoints.
-One for adding events into event store and one for listing the items from the aggregated read model.
+Application consists of a simple API Gateway with three endpoints.
+One for adding events into event store , one for listing the items from the aggregated read model and one for triggering the replay functionality.

 Built with AWS-CDK and Node.js.